Donington Park: History

-Creation, Pre-War racing
+Creation and pre-war racing

 Donington Park motor racing circuit was the first permanent park circuit in England, which also ended the race circuit monopoly that Brooklands had held since 1907.

 Fred Craner was a former motorcycle rider who had taken part in seven Isle of Man TT races, and was by 1931 a Derby garage owner and secretary of the Derby & District Motor Club.

-Craner approached the then owner of the Donington Hall estate, Alderman John Gillies Shields JP, to use the extensive roads on his land for racing.
+Craner approached John Gillies Shields, the owner of the Donington Hall estate, to use the extensive roads on his land for racing.

 The original track was 3.518 km in length, and based on normal width unsealed estate roads.
-The first motor cycle race took place on Whit Monday, 1931.
+The first motor cycle race took place on Whit Monday (25 May) 1931.
 For 1933 Craner obtained permission to build a permanent track, with the original layout widened and sealed at a cost of £12,000.
 The first car race was held on 25 March, followed by three car meetings further that year.
 The first Donington Park Trophy race was held on 7 October 1933, and the 20-lap invitation event was won by the Earl Howe in a Bugatti Type 51.

 In 1935 the first 300 mi Donington Grand Prix was won by Richard "Mad Jack" Shuttleworth in an Alfa Romeo P3.

 In the 1937 Donington Grand Prix and 1938 Donington Grand Prix, the race winners were respectively Bernd Rosemeyer and Tazio Nuvolari, both in Auto Union 'Silver Arrows.'

-The circuit at Donington Park was closed in 1939 due to World War II, when it was requisitioned by the Ministry of Defence and was converted into a military vehicle depot.
+The circuit at Donington Park was closed in 1940 due to World War II, when it was requisitioned by the Ministry of Defence and was converted into a military vehicle depot.
+It was "derequisitioned" in 1956 and approved for racing by local planning authorities in 1957.